Sally Brophy

 Sally Cullen Brophy (December 14, 1928 – September 18, 2007) was a Broadway and television actress and college theatre-arts professor.

 Early years

-Brophy was the daughter of Mr. and Mrs. Frank Cullen Brophy.
+Born Frances Culen Brophy, she was the daughter of Mr. and Mrs. Frank Cullen Brophy.
 Her father was a rancher; Brophy was born in Phoenix, Arizona, and was one of seven children.
 She was active in dramatics at Sacred Heart Convent in Menlo Park, California, and attended College of New Rochelle.
 Additional experience came from her work as a summer apprentice at Westport, Connecticut's Theatre Guild.
-She studied at the Royal Academy of Dramatic Art in London, and then pursued a career on Broadway.
+She studied at the Royal Academy of Dramatic Art in London, and then pursued a career on Broadway as Sally Brophy.

 Stage

 Brophy starred with John Loder and Natalie Schafer in For Love or Money at the Sombrero Playhouse in Phoenix during January 1950.
 She also acted in the Phoenix Little Theatre.
 She worked in Private Lives with Tallulah Bankhead.
 In 1951, she was an understudy in Second Threshold.
 In 1954–1955, she starred as the grown-up "Wendy" in Peter Pan.